Quantum gradient descent for linear systems and least squares: Abstract

 \section{Abstract}

-Quantum Machine Learning is an exciting new area that was initiated by the breakthrough quantum algorithm of Harrow, Hassidim, Lloyd \cite{HHL09} for solving linear systems of equations and has since seen many interesting developments \cite{LMR14, LMR13a, LMR14a, KP16}.
-In this work, we start by providing a quantum linear system solver that outperforms the current ones for large families of matrices and provides exponential savings for any low-rank (even dense) matrix.
-Our algorithm uses an improved procedure for Singular Value Estimation which can be used to perform efficiently linear algebra operations, including matrix inversion and multiplication.

-Then, we provide the first quantum method for performing gradient descent for cases where the gradient is an affine function.
-Performing $\tau$ steps of the quantum gradient descent requires time $O(\tau C_S)$, where $C_S$ is the cost of performing quantumly one step of the gradient descent, which can be exponentially smaller than the cost of performing the step classically.
-We provide two applications of our quantum gradient descent algorithm: first, for solving positive semidefinite linear systems, and, second, for performing stochastic gradient descent for the weighted least squares problem.
+Quantum machine learning and optimization are exciting new areas that have been brought forward by the breakthrough quantum algorithm of Harrow, Hassidim and Lloyd for solving systems of linear equations.
+The utility of {classical} linear system solvers extends beyond linear algebra as they can be leveraged to solve optimization problems using iterative methods like gradient descent.
+In this work, we provide the first quantum method for performing gradient descent when the gradient is an affine function.
+Performing $\tau$ steps of the gradient descent requires time $O(\tau C_S)$ for weighted least squares problems, where $C_S$ is the cost of performing one step of the gradient descent quantumly, which at times can be considerably smaller than the classical cost.
+We illustrate our method by providing two applications: first, for solving positive semidefinite linear systems, and, second, for performing stochastic gradient descent for the weighted least squares problem with reduced quantum memory requirements.
+We also provide a quantum linear system solver in the QRAM data structure model that provides significant savings in cost for large families of matrices.